Henry Thomas Morris

-Henry Thomas Morris (1823 – 20 October 1911) was an early pioneer in South Australia, arriving on the HMS Buffalo with is uncle, Governor John Hindmarsh.
-During his tenure as Chief Inspector of Sheep he eradicated scab in South Australia, and was later appointed manager at Anlaby Station.
+Henry Thomas Morris (1823 – 20 October 1911) was an early pioneer in South Australia, arriving on with is uncle, Governor John Hindmarsh.
+During his tenure as Chief Inspector of Sheep he eradicated scab in South Australia and was later appointed manager at Anlaby Station.
 He was also a justice of the peace.

 Early life

 Morris was born in 1823 at Gravesend, England.
 He came to South Australia in 1836 with his uncle, Governor John Hindmarsh, making him a member of the First Fleet of South Australia.
 He was present at the declaration of the colony.

 While living with his vice-regal uncle, Morris attended school under the tutelage of Rev. Thomas Q. Stow.